opulencephp/docs/http-workflow.md

-# Http Application Workflow
+# HTTP Application Workflow

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Workflow](#workflow)

 <h2 id="introduction">Introduction</h2>
 Opulence uses a single point of entry for all pages.
-In other words, all Http requests get redirected through `index.php`, which instantiates the application and handles the request.
-Here's a breakdown of the workflow of a typical Opulence Http application:
+In other words, all HTTP requests get redirected through `index.php`, which instantiates the application and handles the request.
+Here's a breakdown of the workflow of a typical Opulence HTTP application:

 <h2 id="workflow">Workflow</h2>
 1. User requests http://www.example.com/users/23/profile